Ripseync/Gamon/patreon.md

 ### Reward details

 - **Title** — a unique cosmetic name tag shown above your character and in chat.
+- **Exclusive map access** — explore a members-only region.
 - **Extra land claims** — claim more chunks to protect your builds.
 - **Extra Pokémon storage** — additional PC boxes for your collection.
+- **Ultra-Rare & Ultra-Beast spawn alerts** — get pinged when a shiny Pokémon spawns nearby.
-- **Shiny spawn alerts** — get pinged when a shiny Pokémon spawns nearby.
+- **Shiny & Paradox spawn alerts** — get pinged when a shiny Pokémon spawns nearby.
+- **Max-IV spawn alerts** — get pinged when a perfect-IV Pokémon spawns.
 - **Spawn coordinates** — alerts include the exact coordinates of the spawn.
-- **Max-IV spawn alerts** — get pinged when a perfect-IV Pokémon spawns.
-- **Exclusive map access** — explore a members-only region.

 Click **Become a patron** below to choose your tier.
 Thank you for supporting the community! ❤️